novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 "Then the specific investment amount..."

-"We haven't conducted a feasibility study yet, and we need to meet and discuss with Son Jung-ui.
+"We haven't conducted a feasibility study yet, and we need to meet and discuss with Son Jung-yi.
 I'll let you know after that."

 "......"